Critical period hypothesis: Experimental and observational studies

+Age and developmental periods

 A review of SLA theories and their explanations for age-related differences is necessary before considering empirical studies.
 The most reductionist theories are those of Penfield and Roberts (1959) and Lenneberg (1967), which stem from L1 and brain damage studies.
 Children who suffer impairment before puberty typically recover and (re-)develop normal language, whereas adults rarely recover fully, and often do not regain verbal abilities beyond the point reached five months after impairment.
 Both theories agree that children have a neurological advantage in learning languages, and that puberty correlates with a turning point in ability.
 They assert that language acquisition occurs primarily, possibly exclusively, during childhood as the brain loses plasticity after a certain age.
 It then becomes rigid and fixed, and loses the ability for adaptation and reorganisation, rendering language (re-)learning difficult.
 Penfield and Roberts (1959) claim children under nine can learn up to three languages: early exposure to different languages activates a reflex in the brain allowing them to switch between languages without confusion or translation into L1 (Penfield, 1964).
 Lenneberg (1967) asserts that if no language is learned by puberty, it cannot be learned in a normal, functional sense.
-He also supports Penfield and Roberts’ (1959) proposal of neurological mechanisms responsible for maturational change in language learning abilities.
-This, Lenneberg maintains, coincides with brain lateralisation and left-hemispherical specialisation for language around age thirteen: infants’ motor and linguistic skills develop simultaneously, but by age thirteen the cerebral hemispheres’ functions separate and become set, making language acquisition extremely difficult (Lenneberg, 1967).
+He also supports Penfield and Roberts' (1959) proposal of neurological mechanisms responsible for maturational change in language learning abilities.
+This, Lenneberg maintains, coincides with brain lateralisation and left-hemispherical specialisation for language around age thirteen: infants' motor and linguistic skills develop simultaneously, but by age thirteen the cerebral hemispheres' functions separate and become set, making language acquisition extremely difficult (Lenneberg, 1967).